protocol/web3-dev-team/proposals/42-human-readable-mutable-names.md

           }
         }
       ```
-- DNSLink provides interop for human-readable names and enables independence from PKI and ICANN.
+- DNSLink provides interop for human-readable names and enables independence from ICANN.
     - Anyone can set up and run own naming system without our involvement, blessing or endorsement.
     - No vendor-specific client is included.
-- IPNS provides a reliable solution for cryptographically-verifiable mutable names that won't break, as long someone is re-publishing the latest record.
-    - IPNS re-publishing works seamlessly, out of the box, just like providing CIDs for blocks in local datastore (pinned or not).
-    - It is possible to pin IPNS address to keep it around and ensure it resolves even when original publisher is gone.
-        - Node follows IPNS record updates and keeps re-publishing latest one if original author disappears.
-        - Node follows content updates behind the IPNS record, and update content pin every time IPNS record changes.
-            - It is possible to opt-out from this behavior to re-publish IPNS record for `en.wikipedia-on-ipfs.org` without pinning all the data.

 ####  What does success look like?